margotmb/triple-triad-mockup-web/README.md

 Mockup of Triple Triad from the Final Fantasy Series

-Currently state: Undergoing refactoring and re-writing.
+Current state: Undergoing refactoring and re-writing.

 Features:
 - Basic AI for matches